-Malignant pleural mesothelioma is a rare tumor that involves the lining of the lungs and chest wall.
-Approximately 3,000 new cases of mesothelioma are diagnosed each year.
-The major risk factor is exposure to asbestos, which has historically been used for its insulation properties.
-Those most at risk generally have had long-term exposure to it, such as construction workers, pipe fitters, and shipyard workers.
-It takes many years for mesothelioma to occur – it can develop 30 years after asbestos exposure.
-Symptoms such as coughing and shortness of breath are subtle, and often people are asymptomatic.
-As it progresses, mesothelioma causes a restrictive pattern on the structures in the affected area of the chest.
+Malignant pleural mesothelioma is a rare cancer that involves the lining of the lungs and chest wall.
+Every year, about 3,000 people in the United States are diagnosed with mesothelioma.
+The major risk factor is exposure to asbestos, which has historically been used for insulation.
+Construction workers, pipe fitters, shipyard workers, and others who have been exposed to asbestos for years are at greatest risks.
+It takes many years for mesothelioma to occur—it can develop 30 years after asbestos exposure.
+Some patients have symptoms such as coughing and shortness of breath.
+Others don’t have any symptoms at all (called asymptomatic).
+As mesothelioma gets worse, it stops your lungs from being able to hold as much air (called a restrictive pattern).

 Least Invasive, Personalized Treatment Plans